Cloned Cardiac Ion Channel Data Not Predictive of Human Tissue Responses

 The use of fully-integrated physiological systems, such as adult human cardiac tissues or cardiomyocytes, provides the most effective strategy to assess ion channel-related risks.

 Predicting Heart Rate Effects on Ex Vivo Human SA Node

 A drug in preclinical development for atrial fibrillation had no measurable activity in hERG, Nav1.5 and Cav1.2 channels.
 Preliminary tests in guinea pigs appeared to confirm lack of potential cardiac risks, while a dog telemetry study confirmed the absence of drug-induced pro-arrhythmia markers.
 However, a significant increase in heart rate found in the dog telemetry study halted the program due to concerns about blood clotting and stroke risk in patients.

-Utilizing Phase X® technology, AnaBios evaluated the heart rate-related risk of the compound in a human ex vivo sino-atrial (SA) node model.
+Utilizing our ex vivo human tissue-based platform, AnaBios evaluated the heart rate-related risk of the compound in a human ex vivo sino-atrial (SA) node model.
 This unprecedented preparation detects both positive and negative chronotropic effects of drugs by recording the pacemaker activity of the human SA node.
 The molecule exhibited no measurable chronotropic effects, while positive (isoproterenol) and negative (carbachol) chronotropes exhibited the expected activities.